 Related: NHL’s Top 5 Playmakers of the Decade

-He’ll also make a good mentor for Quinn Hughes like Ohlund did for him.
+He was also a good mentor for Quinn Hughes as Ohlund did for him.

 Unlike Edler, who almost immediately jumped into the Canucks lineup, Bieksa spent almost 10 seasons in the minors before he played his first game with the Canucks.
 However, he soon made a huge impact on the team.
 He was a top-two defenseman who played both ends of the ice and wasn’t afraid to mix it up physically if the situation called for it.

 He was a fifth-round draft pick by the Canucks who simply persevered until he made it.
 He brought that same determination to the ice, where his leadership helped the Canucks win five straight Northwest Divisions between 2009-2013.
 During his time with the Canucks, Bieksa played 597 games, scoring 56 goals and 185 assists for 241 points.

 Eventually, Bieksa was traded to the Anaheim Ducks for a second-round draft choice in the 2015 Draft.
 (For those who care, that pick turned out to be Guillaume Brisebois, who played eight games with the Canucks last season).